Beyond company statements: Experts say time to act is now

-Some experts say sending a mass email to staff or posting a black box on Instagram just is't enough and to take on these issues, it's going to take tough conversations and action.
+Some experts say sending a mass email to staff or posting a black box on Instagram just isn't enough and to take on these issues, it's going to take tough conversations and action.

 Throughout the Chicago area and beyond, small businesses and large corporations are speaking out against racial injustice.